 - Mercer's federal school code is 001580.

-3. Review your Financial Aid Award Package and meet with your admissions counselor.
+3. Review your Financial Aid Award Estimate and meet with your admissions counselor.

-- In the spring, you will receive your financial aid package, both online through your MyMercer account and by mail.
+- In the spring, you will receive your financial aid estimate, both online through your MyMercer account and by mail.

-4. Accept your Financial Aid Award Package through your MyMercer account.
+4. Accept your Financial Aid Award Estimate through your MyMercer account.